The Importance of the Resurrection

 Others believe that the Gospel authors were incapable of writing unbiased history because they had a stake in the matter.
 In which case, one would have to question how many historians had no point of view and no message they wanted to get across, but simply recorded bare facts.

 The truth is the historical reliability of the gospel accounts is pooh-poohed because they include events that do not fit in with our ideas of what is possible and what is not.
 After all, 'enlightened' moderns know that miracles of healing do not happen, angels (even if they exist) do not talk to men, and no one can be raised from the dead.
-And a secular culture that is increasingly more focused on the 'self' willing to accept that man is accountable to God who controls the destiny of the world.
+And a secular culture that is increasingly more focused on the 'self' is unwilling to accept that man is accountable to God who controls the destiny of the world.
 As the late F. F. Bruce, professor of biblical criticism and exegesis at the University of Manchester is reputed to have once said,

 If the New Testament were a collection of secular writings, their authenticity would generally be regarded as beyond all doubt.